-But this evolution is hampered by one of the most valued attributes of the sector - conservation organisations are staffed by highly committed and skilled people who will often "do whatever it takes" to protect species and habitats.
+However this evolution is hampered by one of the most valued attributes of the sector - conservation organisations are staffed by highly committed and skilled people who will often "do whatever it takes" to protect species and habitats.
 High energy and motivation can mask and overcome much inefficiency.
 But only to a point - the result is often sub-optimal delivery of project results, wasted resources, or burn-out of people.

-A Conservation Capability Maturity Model is seen as one tool that could help organisations assess their current performance relative to a broad-based model of quality practices, and to then identify areas where they might want to focus their improvement efforts.
+The Conservation Capability Maturity Model is one tool that could help organisations assess their current performance relative to a theoretical high-performing conservation organisation, and to then identify areas where they might want to focus their improvement efforts.